Personas as a Way to Model Truthfulness in Language Models: Arithmetic Laboratory: Connecting Pretraining Data to Truthfulness

 \item {\bf No truthful persona.} Same as in (1), we have four agents and $m$ operators.
-However, none of the agents is truthful across all the operators; each agent is truthful on only $\frac{m}{4}$ operators (disjoint among the four agents).
-We similarly vary $m \in \{8, 12, 16, 20\}$.
-Since all agents are (un)truthful on disjoint sets of operators, there are no features the model can use to cluster them hence no (un)truthful personas. \end{enumerate}
+However, the agents are truthful on disjoint sets of operators.
+Thus, their parameters $p_{(a,\cdot)}$ are nearly orthogonal.
+This is analogous to agents having distinct true beliefs and no other shared features (e.g., style) in practical settings. \end{enumerate}

 In both cases, we first generate synthetic data according to Equation \ref{eqn:generative} covering all agents, operators, and operands (i.e.\ $4 \cdot m \cdot 10k$ data points in total with $n=100$).
 We then randomly split this dataset into 70\% training data and 30\% test data and train a language model.
+We vary $m \in \{8,12, 16, 20\}$.

 Then, we train probes to predict whether the model's prediction given an input expression $a\mid x \op y = $ is truthful or not.
 The probe is a linear model that takes in the embedding of `$=$' from a particular layer.
-Analogous to the LLM probing experiments, we train the probes on half of the operators and evaluate them on the other half to ensure that they do not simply learn which combinations of agents and operators are truthful, but rather rely on features that generalize across agents (i.e.\ personas).
-We run the experiment 3 times using different random seeds to select which half of the operators to train (and test) the probe on, where for each run we select 5k examples for training and testing the probe respectively.
-In initial experiments, we observe that probes trained on different layers can achieve very different performance.
-To account for this, we report the maximum probing F1 across layers on the test set.
+Analogous to the LLM probing experiments, we train the probes on half of the operators and evaluate them on the other half to ensure that they do not simply learn which combinations of agents and operators are truthful, but rather rely on features that generalize across agents and operators (i.e.\ the encoded personas).
+We train the probe on 5k examples and test on another 5k.
+Each experiment is run 3 times using different random seeds for splitting train/test operators.
+In initial experiments, we observe that probes trained on different layers can achieve different performance.
+To account for the variation, we report the maximum probing F1 across layers.

-We report the F1 score for the probes in both setups in Figure \ref{fig:synthetic_probing}.
-Across all values of $m$, probes get higher F1 in the truthful persona training setup.
-We observe especially large variance in the setting with no truthful persona --- we hypothesize that this happens because in the absence of a truthful persona, the probe can have widely varying generalization on the unseen half of the operators.
-This result supports our persona hypothesis where we can discern true and false statements only if truthful agents are clustered to form a truthful persona.
+In Figure \ref{fig:synthetic_results} (left), we observe that across all values of $m$, probes get higher F1 when training data contains a truthful persona.
+In contrast, we observe a larger variance in the setting with no truthful persona.
+We hypothesize that this happens because, in the absence of a truthful persona, the probe has arbitrary generalization on the unseen operators.
+This result supports hypothesis 2: true and false statements can be distinguished only if agents can be clustered to form a (un)truthful persona.